KILTprotocol/docs/docs/sdk/1-workshop/03-attester/04-attestation.md

 ## Index

 Let's update our main `index.js`.
-Here we send our previous request to the `Attester` and will recieve our `Credential`!
+Here we send our previous request to the <span class="label-role attester">attester</span>
+and will recieve our `Credential`!

 <CodeBlock className="language-js">